Creation of color centers in diamond by recoil implantation through dielectric films

 Recently, an alternative technique known as ``recoil implantation''~\cite{frochVersatileDirectwritingDopants2020,galeRecoilImplantationUsing2021, fischerRecoilImplantationThick1978, gailliardRecoilImplantationIon1984, grotzschelRecoilImplantationThin1978, paprockiRecoilImplantationAluminium1985} was used to address the limitation of ion sources by harnessing the momentum transfer from the ion-beam to the surface precursors, including solid-state films (silicon, germanium, tin, and lead)~\cite{frochVersatileDirectwritingDopants2020} and nitrogen-based gases (N$_2$, NF$_3$, and NH$_3$)~\cite{galeRecoilImplantationUsing2021}.
 To form vacancy complexes, a Xe FIB was used to displace the atoms from the surface precursors into the diamond lattice, creating both impurities and vacancies that give rise to the corresponding color centers after annealing.

-In this work, we extend the recoil implantation method to the use of dielectric precursors and gallium FIB.
-Specifically, we implanted near-surface nitrogen and silicon atoms by employing gallium FIB irradiation through a thin layer of either silicon nitride or silicon dioxide.
-Following high-temperature anneal and subsequent film removal, the formed NV and SiV centers display desirable properties.
+In this work, we extended the recoil implantation method to the use of dielectric precursors and gallium FIB.
+Specifically, we implanted near-surface nitrogen and silicon atoms by employing gallium FIB \st{irradiation}implantation through a thin layer of either silicon nitride or silicon dioxide.
+Following high-temperature anneal and subsequent film removal, the formed NV and SiV centers \st{displayeded}displayed desirable properties.
 This demonstration offers a more accessible approach to generating NV centers by recoil implantation, compared to using gas-phase precursors.
-In general, the extension of ion-source options and precursor materials makes this technique attractive for defect engineering.
+In general, the extension of ion-source options and precursor materials made this technique more attractive for defect engineering.

 Two $2\times2\times0.5$\,mm$^3$ single crystal type IIa chemical-vapor-deposition (CVD) diamond samples were used as substrates.
 The specified nitrogen impurity concentration is less than 5\,ppm (Element Six).
-Before the experiments, we cleaned both samples in acid and solvents (see Supplemental Materials).
+Before the experiments, we cleaned both samples in acid and solvents (see Supplemental Material).
 Next, a control experiment was performed on both samples to introduce lattice damage in the absence of surface precursors.
 Each sample was exposed to 30\,keV Ga$^+$ ions in 12 $\SI{10}{\micro\metre}\times\SI{10}{\micro\metre}$ square regions.
 Six different FIB parameters were used for these 12 regions, with each parameter performed twice to test for variance between identical exposure conditions at different diamond surface locations (FIG.~\ref{outline}. (a)).
-The irradiation parameters, from $P_1$ to $P_6$, are summarized in TABLE \ref{doseTab}.
+The \st{irradiation}implantation parameters, from $P_1$ to $P_6$, are summarized in TABLE \ref{doseTab}.

 The samples were then solvent-cleaned, after which we deposited a 5\,nm SiO$_2$ layer by electron-beam evaporation on one of the samples and a 5\,nm SiN$_x$ layer by plasma-enhanced CVD (PECVD) on the other.
-The deposited layers were used as surface precursors, where the same FIB exposure (TABLE~\ref{doseTab}) was performed on them to create 12 new irradiation squares on each sample (Fig.~\ref{outline}(a)).
-Six additional lower-dose squares were added to the SiO$_2$ sample to test a wider range of ion fluences (see Supplemental Materials.)
+The deposited layers were used as surface precursors, where the same FIB exposure (TABLE~\ref{doseTab}) was performed to create 12 new \st{irradiation}implantation squares on each sample (Fig.~\ref{outline}(a)).
+Six additional lower-dose squares were added to the SiO$_2$ sample for testing a wider range of ion fluences (see Supplemental Material.)